 One of the most common challenges for those learning Tarot is understanding the Court Cards.
 Do they mean people?
 Events?
 Personalities?
 The querent?
 Someone else?
 And does a Queen really have to be a woman?
 And a Page a blond-haired, blue-eyed person under the age of 25?

-This week, I focus on each of the Court Cards – the Pages, Knights, Queens and Kings of the Tarot – to help you understand how you can interpret these Tarot cards in your readings.
-This builds off my recent post, “How to Read the Court Cards Like an Expert” to help other Tarot students learn more about these tricky cards.
-(If you haven’t already read this post, please do.)
+In this blog series, I focus on each of the Court Cards – the Pages, Knights, Queens and Kings of the Tarot – to help you understand how you can interpret these Tarot cards in your readings.
+This builds off my post, “How to Read the Court Cards Like an Expert” to help other Tarot students learn more about these tricky cards.
+(If you haven't already read this post, please do.)

-Yesterday, we looked at the Page Court Cards.
-Today, we look at the Knights.
+We've already looked at the Page Court Cards.
+Now, we look at the Knights.

 The Tarot Card Meanings of the Knights

 As people, Knights are highly action-oriented – more so than the Pages.
 The journey of the Knight is already underway and the Knight is more focused on keeping that journey going.

 Knights are also slightly more mature than a Page.
 They have enough experience under their belt to know what they’re doing, but the trouble is that that do not have the full life experience that the King and Queen have, thus they are prone to being extremists.
 Such excessive feelings and behavior can be either positive or negative depending on the circumstances.